aspeakman/SolisControl/README.md

 ## Actions

 Look in the logs for entries tagged _solis_flux_times_.
-In the example the charge times will be set _cron_before_ ie 20 mins before the start of the morning cheap rate period at 01:45 and the discharge times will be set _cron_before_ ie 20 mins before the start of the peak evening rate period at 15:45.
+In the example the charge times will be set _cron_before_ ie 20 mins before the start of the cheap rate period at 01:45 and the discharge times will be set _cron_before_ ie 20 mins before the start of the peak rate period at 15:45.

 There is also a _test_solis_ pyscript service which allows you to test different settings and view the results in the log (without taking any action).